Welcome to Lowenheim Cattery

 The Burmese Appearance

-The Burmese is a strong, athletic and elegant short haired cat that carry surprising weight for its size and has often been described as a “brick wrapped in silk.”
+The Burmese is a strong, athletic and elegant short haired cat that carry surprising weight for its size and has often been described as “brick wrapped in silk.”

 It has a fine, close, even, and glossy coat .
 Their coats are very short, satin-like in texture, and generally require little grooming other than daily petting.